Surfing in New Zealand: Culture

 As surfing grew in popularity, the search for the best available conditions led to certain towns and cities becoming centres of the sport, with a distinctive New Zealand surfing culture arising in these areas.
-These include Raglan, Mt Maunganui and Gisborne.
+These include Raglan, Mt Maunganui and Gisborne in the North Island and Saint Clair and Sumner in the South Island.

 Raglan is particularly known for its consistent surf, and many people visit the small town to learn surfing from one of the local surf schools.

-Green Wave Raglan is currently the top-rated surf school in the country.
+There are currently several proposals to construct artificial surfing lagoons, including the Auckland Surf Park, Swell Planet and the Kaiapoi Aquasports Park.

 Demographics

 In 1963 there were approximately 300 surfers in the country, but this number grew to an estimated 15,000 by 1967, and estimated 240,000 today.